dusk-network/piecrust/docs/smart-contracts-tutorial.md

     )?;
 }
 ```
 As we can see, method `deploy()` accepts an argument of type `Into<ContractData>`, so any object convertible to ContractData will be accepted.
-ContractData, on the other hand, contains a field named `constuctor_arg`, which is optional, but when set, will be used as an argument to the
-`init()` method of our contract.
-Hence, we can pass data from deployment code, like a contract deployment tool or a wallet, to contract state.
+ContractData, on the other hand, contains a field named `constuctor_arg`, which is optional, but when set, will be used as an argument to the `init()` method of our contract.
+In effect, we are able to pass data from deployment code, like a contract deployment tool or a wallet, to contract state.
 Note that in the above example obligatory argument `owner` also had to be provided.